aplominski/jsonn/README.md

 ## Overview

-`jsonn` is a lightweight and easy-to-use JSON library for C++.
+`jsonn` is a lightweight and easy-to-use JSON/JSONL library for C++.
 It provides a simple API while keeping performance and type safety in mind.

 ---